milohuang/reverie/README.markdown

 A Brief Introduction
 ====================
 Reverie Framework is an extremely versatile HTML5 WordPress framework based on ZURB's [Foundation](http://foundation.zurb.com), a powerful tool for building prototypes on any kind of devices.
 Reverie follows [HTML5 Boilerplate](http://html5boilerplate.com) standard and is [hNews microformat](https://www.readability.com/publishers/guidelines) ready.
-It is optimized for Search Engine while at the same time improve readability.
+It is optimized for Search Engine while at the same time improves readability.

 It is extremely easy to create your blog, CMS, brochure and any other kind of sites with Reverie.
 You can see some [samples](http://foundation.zurb.com/prototyping.php) on ZURB and how they make these prototypes.
-Did I just mentioned Reverie works well with [bbPress 2.0](http://bbpress.org/) and [BuddyPress 1.5](http://buddypress.org/) even without styling?
+Did I just mention Reverie works well with [bbPress 2.0](http://bbpress.org/) and [BuddyPress 1.5](http://buddypress.org/) even without styling?

 ###Links of Reverie###
 * Homepage:      http://themefortress.com/reverie